Push Pull Cable Controls

 Wire rope is one of those products that has found a place in a wide variety of industries since it can be adapted and shaped to fit several applications.
 It can be found as a tow cable for boats and airplanes or in the movie industry as a harness for stunt artists.
 The varied uses of wire rope have made it an essential part of operations that require a rope with strength, endurance, and flexibility.

-In the aerospace industry, wire ropes, or Bowden cables, connect pedals and levers in airplane cockpit to send power to aircraft systems to control the airplane.
+In the aerospace industry, wire ropes, or Bowden cables, connect pedals and levers in the airplane cockpit to send power to aircraft systems to control the airplane.
 The things that are controlled by wire ropes are propeller pitch, cowl flaps, and throttle.
 Wire ropes on aircraft are insulated to avoid vibrations.

 Wire rope is extensively used in the auto industry for a wide variety of applications due to its versatility and strength.
 It is used for raising windows and opening and closing sunroofs.
 Other uses include steering wheels, cables, exhausts, springs, sunroofs, doors, and seat components.
 In the manufacturing process, wire rope is used to hoist vehicles, move large body parts, and on hoists and cranes.